Ho-Ro/nanoSTK_V1/README.md

 ## Using Arduino Nano as AVR ISP with STK500 v1 protocol

-This project enables the use of an Arduino Nano board with minor modifications (nanoSTK) as an in-system programmer (ISP) for AVR devices like ATtiny and ATmega together with a programming software, e.g. [AVRDUDE](https://github.com/avrdudes/avrdude/).
+This project enables the use of an Arduino Nano board with minor modifications (nanoSTK) as the fastest in-system programmer (ISP) for classic AVR devices such as ATtiny and ATmega together with a programming software, e.g. [AVRDUDE](https://github.com/avrdudes/avrdude/).

 The program is based on:
 [ArduinoISP](https://github.com/rsbohn/ArduinoISP) - Copyright (c) 2008-2011 Randall Bohn

 ## Programmer Hardware

 The programming process uses VCC, GND and four data pins.
 By default, the hardware SPI pins MISO, MOSI and SCK are used to communicate with the target.
 The fourth pin (D10) from the programming microprocessor goes to the reset pin of the target.